jrandj/aws-solutions-architect-associate/README.md

 1. Amazon Aurora.

+	* Aurora is Amazon's proprietary relational database which is MySQL and PostgreSQL-compatible.
+It has 5x better performance than MySQL and 3x better than PostgresSQL.

+	* 2 copies of your data are contained in each AZ, with a minimum of 3 AZs.
+6 copies of your data.

+	* You can share Aurora snapshots with other AWS accounts.

+	* 3 types of replicas available: Aurora replicas, MySQL replicas, and PostgreSQL replicas.
+Automated failover is only available with Aurora replicas.

+	* Aurora has automated backups turned on by default.
+You can also take snapshots with Aurora.
+You can share these snapshots with other AWS accounts.

 1. Amazon Aurora Serverless.

+	* Amazon Aurora Serverless is a serverless database cluster that automatically starts up, shuts down, and scales capacity up or down based on your application's needs.

+	* Use Amazon Aurora Serverless if you want a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

 1. Amazon DocumentDB (with MongoDB compatibility).

 1. Amazon DynamoDB.

 	* Amazon DynamoDB is a fast and flexible non-relational database service for any scale.
 DynamoDB enables customers to offload the administrative burdens of operating and scaling distributed databases to AWS so that they don’t have to worry about hardware provisioning, setup and configuration, throughput capacity planning, replication, software patching, or cluster scaling.

+	* Key facts about DynamoDB:
+		* Stored on SSD.
+		* Spread across 3 geographically distinct data centres.
+		* Eventually consistent reads (default).
+		* Strongly consistent reads.

+	* Eventually consistent will achieve consistency within a second.
+Strongly consistent will achieve consistency instantly.

+	* DynamoDB transactions provide developers ACIC properties across 1 or more tables within a single AWS account and region.

+	* Point-in-Time Recovery (PITR) can protect against accidental writes or deletes.
+You can restore to any point in the last 35 days and up to 5 minutes in the past.
+Not enabled by default.

+	* DynamoDB streams provide a time-ordered sequence of item-level changes in a table.
+Stored for 24 hours.
+The stream includes events such as inserts, updates, and deletes.
+Can be combined with Lambda function for functionality like stored procedures.

+	* Global Tables provides managed multi-master, multi-region replication.
+It is based on DynamoDB streams.
+Replication latency is under 1 second.

 1. Amazon ElastiCache.